What is The Nativity Story?

-The nativity story is a poignant story for the Christian faith that is about the birth of Jesus Christ, the son of God, and is told in the book of Luke 2 in the Bible.
-It is more than just a series of events: it also draws our attention to the moral significance of the events and the values behind the story.
+The Christmas nativity story is a poignant story in the Christian faith that is about the birth of Jesus Christ, and is told in the book of Luke 2 in the Bible.
+Introducing the nativity story for kids in school is more than just teaching a series of events: it draws our attention to the moral significance of the events and values behind the story.
 The Christian faith believes Jesus came to Earth for all the people of the world to shine the light of God, while Mary and Joseph’s commitment symbolises the unwavering faith they had in God.
-As nativity plays have been, and still are, so prevalent within schools in the UK, many will already have a grasp on the nativity story, or at least the main elements, such as the stories told in our KS1 nativity story plays.
-Nevertheless, if you’re not 100% confident with what the nativity story is or just need a quick refresher before December approaches, have a read of our quick guide.

 The Nativity Story in Steps